alexbilbie/alexbilbie.github.com/_posts/2013-04-08-the-next-chapter.md

 ---
-title: "The next chapter"
+title: "So long, and thanks for all of the fish!"
 date: "2013-04-08 11:00:00"
-permalink: /2013/04/the-next-chapter/
+permalink: /2013/04/so-long-and-thanks-for-all-of-the-fish/
 layout: default
 published: true
 ---